brettyhale/AVR-OSX-and-Olimex-ISP-MK2/README.md

-# AVR-GCC, AVR GNU toochain, AVRDUDE, and Olimex-ISP-MK2 programmer
-Up to date instructions for the AVR GNU toolchain on OS X and the Olimex AVR-ISP-MK2 programmer.
+# Build instructions for the AVR GNU toochain (avr-gcc), AVRDUDE for OS X, and the Olimex-ISP-MK2 programmer.